 - self-managed super fund

 - partnership/ shareholder/unit holder agreements

-McNamara and Associates will provide you with exceptional personalised advice on the most effective structure for your business.
+McNamara Law will provide you with exceptional personalised advice on the most effective structure for your business.
 We also consider estate and succession planning issues, including provisions for ending your ownership of the business.

 Call us today on 13 58 28 to give your existing or future business every chance of success.